Technical Information

 This VFO is simple to build and is quite stable.
 The VFO produces a two phase

-single ended push-pull) RF amplifiers where
+balanced (push-pull or single ended push-pull) RF amplifiers where

 both outputs would be used.
 By using a frequency counter, the need for a